im-axiz/CodeAlpha_Hangman/README.md

 Logging and History

 The game logs the player’s name, age, total score, and time spent playing in a file named history.txt.
 This log helps track progress over multiple sessions.

+License
+This project is created for educational purposes as part of an internship task.
+Feel free to modify and use the code as needed.